stephenholtz/cocktails/pampleopolitan.md

 Shake hard in ice and double strain.
 Serve up if you're packin' coupes.

-*TODO: add documentation for a clarified and carbonated version: pampelobubbliatan.*
+*TODO: add documentation for a clarified and carbonated version: pampleobubbliatan.*